essentialkaos/go-crowd/README.md

 `go-crowd` is a Go package for working with [Crowd REST API](https://developer.atlassian.com/server/crowd/crowd-rest-resources/).

-_**Note, that this is beta software, so it's entirely possible that there will be some significant bugs.
-Please report bugs so that we are aware of the issues.**_

 ### Installation

 Make sure you have a working Go 1.18+ workspace (_[instructions](https://golang.org/doc/install)_), then: